 1. Having Too Much of Your Bankroll on One Bet

-One problem using the Martingale Betting System is you’re going to need a pretty substantial bankroll to make it happen.
+One problem using the Martingale Betting System is you’re going to need a pretty substantial sports betting bankroll to make it happen.
 Losing streaks are inevitable.
 Even with a $100k bankroll, you will likely face at least one “win or go home” scenario during your first year.
 Your entire bankroll will be at stake just to keep that string of $100 wins going.
 Talk about the ultimate sweat!
 Win $100, or lose $100k!
 Literally your entire fortune could be riding on the outcome of that late night Hawaii college football game.

 2. Bet Size Limits Will Stop Your Action